 You will need to provide us with a drawing or diagram showing:

-From 1 April 2023, a £50 (inc VAT) administration fee will apply.
+A £50 (inc VAT) administration fee applies.
 Pay online using the 'Planning' option and quoting your property address.

 Once we have received your payment and we tell you that planning permission is required, you must apply for written permission.
 Now go to step two - outlined below.